 While the in-browser traffic is protected from hackers and snoopers, other traffic remains exposed.
 As a result, you aren’t really safe and secure online, as your ISP can still trace your online activities and collect your data.
 Another issue is that the provider lacks fundamental features.

-For one, you don’t get a kill switch and the protocol selection isn’t there.
-This implies that the provider isn’t a real VPN, and that, instead, it functions like a proxy.
+For one, you don’t get a kill switch and there is no protocol selection.
+This confirms that the provider isn’t a real VPN — it functions like a proxy.
 If you’re unsure about the differences between proxies and VPNs, read our guide about that.

 AES-256 Encryption